csgillespie/efficientR/main.md

 CPU resource allocated over time is another common OS variable that is worth monitoring.
-A basic use case is to check whether your code is running in parallel (see Figure \@ref(fig:2-1)), and whether there there is spare CPU capacity on the OS that could be harnessed by parallel code.
+A basic use case is to check whether your code is running in parallel (see Figure \@ref(fig:2-1)), and whether there is spare CPU capacity on the OS that could be harnessed by parallel code.

 <div class="figure" style="text-align: center">
 <img src="figures/f2_1_sysmon.png" alt="Output from a system monitor (`gnome-system-monitor` running on Ubuntu) showing the resources consumed by running the code presented in the second of the Exercises at the end of this section.
 The first increases RAM use, the second is single-threaded and the third is multi-threaded." width="100%" />